InsightSoftwareConsortium/GetYourBrainTogether/HCK01_2022_Virtual/Tutorials/GetYourBrainPipelined/README.md

 Back to the [Tutorials List](../../README.md#tutorials-list)

-# Write the full tutorial title here
+# Get Your Brain Pipelined

 ## Instructors